plus3it/watchmaker/docs/faq.md

 ## Does watchmaker support Enterprise Linux 8?

-Watchmaker is supported on RedHat 8, CentOS 8 Stream, and Oracle Linux 8.
+Watchmaker is supported on RedHat 8, CentOS Stream 8, and Oracle Linux 8.
 See the [index](index) page for a list of all supported operating systems.

+Also: See CentOS Stream deprecation [notes](CentOS-Stream.md)

 ## Does watchmaker support Enterprise Linux 9?

+Watchmaker is supported on RedHat 9, CentOS Stream 9, and Oracle Linux 9.
+See the [index](index) page for a list of all supported operating systems.

 As of today's date (2024-04-10), watchmaker's hardening-modules do not yet support Enterprise Linux 9 or related distros.
 This is currently a